PrefectHQ/prefect/docs/cloud/index.md

 ## Incidents <span class="badge pro"></span> <span class="badge enterprise"></span> <span class="badge beta"/>

 Prefect Cloud's [incidents](/concepts/incidents/)  help teams identify, rectify, and document issues in mission-critical workflows.
 Incidents are formal declarations of disruptions to a workspace.
-With Automations, activity in that workspace can be paused when an incident is created and resumed when it is resolved.
+With [automations](/cloud/incidents/#incident-automations)), activity in that workspace can be paused when an incident is created and resumed when it is resolved.

 ## Error summaries